Arrive RLC Ventures SEIS Tech Fund III

-The Arrive UK Emerging Markets Tech RLC Ventures Fund 3 aims to invest in early-stage technology companies it believes have the potential to become global businesses.
+The Arrive RLC Ventures SEIS Tech Fund III aims to invest in early-stage technology companies it believes have the potential to become global businesses.

-The current offer is the third iteration of hybrid SEIS/EIS funds run by RLC Ventures, the investment adviser.
-RLC Ventures started investing in 2016 and has enjoyed some success.
-A recent exit saw early investors achieve realised returns of up to 38x on their initial investment – note past performance is not a guide to the future.
+RLC Ventures, the investment adviser, started investing in 2016 and has enjoyed some success.
+A recent exit of Betting Metrics saw early investors from the first fund achieve realised returns of up to 38x on their initial investment, whilst investors from the second fund received 3.8x – note this is an exceptional exit on a small investment and past performance is not a guide to the future.

-RLC Ventures is a relative newcomer to EIS; however, following some early success, it is gaining industry recognition and investor support.
+RLC Ventures is a relative newcomer to EIS/SEIS, which is, however, starting to gain industry recognition and investor support.

-- Focus on technology companies with operations in emerging markets
+- Focus on technology companies with operations outside the UK

 - Management team is required to invest personally